MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 `maxAgeS` is measured in seconds before the present time and sets a constraint for the accounts we will be searching over; this is the upper limit for the debt's age, or how long it has been since the last payment.

 `minBalanceGwei` is represented as an amount of Gwei.
-No records with balances below this value will be returned.
+Any records with balance below this value will not be returned.

 `maxBalanceGwei` is represented as an amount of Gwei.
-No records with balances above this value will be returned.
+Any records with balance below this value will not be returned.

 #### `financials`
 ##### Direction: Response